srinivas-codezyng/FetchImage/README.md

 `FetchImage` doesn't ship an image view because it's trivial to create one using SwiftUI and customize it precisely the way you want.

-An example of `FetchImage` usage in a custom SwiftUI view:

 ```swift
 struct ImageView: View {
     let url: URL